Image colors and channels#

 ../_images/ImageColors_3.png Image comparison: use same adjustments

-All changes such as contrast, background subtractions, pseudo-coloring etc. need to be kept strictly the same to keep images comparable.
-The same holds up for the imaging settings before any image editing.
+Changes such as contrast adjustment, background subtractions, pseudo-coloring etc. should be kept strictly the same if different images are being shown for comparison.
+The same holds for the imaging settings before any image editing.

 One quick possibility to adjust the contrast of multiple imaghould be compared in one figure can be achieved as shown here.